 The Company funds most investment from its own working capital.
 It offers fifteen-day payment terms and uses a receivables financing product to offer extended payment terms to its customer base.
-The Energy Supply UK division has a letter of support of £361m provided by its parent company.
-There is a £400m unutilised loan facility from its parent company available to the Energy Supply UK division that is committed to 30 June 2024.
-In addition, there is a £671m facility available from its parent company to the Energy Supply UK division to assist in meeting margin call requirements, which is committed up to and including 30 June 2024.
+There is a £453m loan facility from its parent company available to the Energy Supply UK division that is committed to 30 June 2025.
+In addition, there is a £269m facility available from its parent company to the Energy Supply UK division to assist in meeting margin call requirements, which is committed up to and including 30 June 2025.